 When he realized I was singing a different song, he scrunched down in his seat and plopped his elbows on his desk.

-"Aaaaargh!
-WHERE’D SHE GO AND LEARN THAT ONE?!”
+"Aaaaargh!" he roared.
+"WHERE’D SHE GO AND LEARN THAT ONE?!”

 After we listened to the Mr. T song, we named some more words that also start with the t sound.
-Then, I asked the children to write down three words that begin with t.
+Then, I asked the kiddos to write down three words that begin with t.

 Joe Joe, who is still struggling with learning some of the beginning letter sounds scowled at the wall.
 “I tried and tried, but my pencil can’t know HOW to spell!”